Eroica/SpaceCafe/README.md

 ### Differences to SpaceBean's config

 * `idle-timeout` must be specified as an integer of milliseconds (`10000`) instead of a string like `10 seconds`
+* If no config file is specified, the default one is only searched in the current directory instead of something like `/etc/...`

 ### Create a certificate